Machu Picchu, considered a wonder of the modern world, is one of those legendary places that every novaturient wants to have in their curriculum.

 Like Machu Picchu, Huayna Picchu in Peru is open every day of the year.

-In 2020, it is not expected to close Huayna Picchu unless there is an emergency that puts tourist safety at risk.
+In 2020, it is not expected to close the access to Huayna Picchu Mountain unless there is an emergency that puts tourist safety at risk.

-This is one of the fastest options to visit Huayna Picchu and Machu Picchu in One Day, but for this you must leave very early from Cusco.
+This is one of the shortest tours to visit Huayna Picchu and Machu Picchu in One Day, but for this you must depart very early from Cusco.

 Here is a possible itinerary for visit Huayna Picchu and Machu Picchu in One Day: